olokex/bachelors-thesis/README.md

 In order to compile the application you only have to run `make` that will make `./build` with binaries.

 ## Usage
-Path argument desires file in truth table notation for futher comprehension investigate the `./data` directory.
+Path argument requires file in truth table notation.
+For futher comprehension, investigate the `./data` directory.
 #### CGP:
 ```
 ./build/cgp path ./data/parity5.txt